 Middle grades (4-7): Students at this level complete drills four days a week with 20 problems each and then have a quiz on Fridays, which is found in the back of the book.
 Concepts such as double-digit addition, advanced time, multiplication, division, fractions, decimals, geometry, and more are covered.

-Higher grades (8-10): These students complete exercises four days a week with 20 problems each as well and also take a quiz on Fridays.
+Higher grades (8-10): These students complete exercises four days a week with 20 problems each and also take a quiz on Fridays.
 The higher grades cover problem-solving, pre-algebra concepts, Roman numerals, percentages, geometry, advanced measurement, and more.
-The problems increase with difficulty as the student progresses through the year.
+The difficulty increases as they progresses through the year.

 Practice Makes Better